insidious-src/CPPUAL/README.md

 **So the real question is:** Why would you want to have all these libraries when OpenCL is pushing hard and you can program it pretty much like a regular CPU?
 It's just a matter of time until OpenCL evolves and turns into a all-in-one standard.

-**March 6th 2015:** Well,... it evolved into Vulkan
+**March 6th 2015:** Well,... it evolved into Vulkan, however OpenCL still remains as a new revision was released (2.1).
+Both are using a common IL - SPIR-V.

 ### Host ###
 - cross-platform process management and interprocess communication
 - unified runtime allocator management
-- specialized host & shared memory allocators
 - query hardware and os information

 ### Compute ###
 - use concurrency as host implementation
+- specialized device & shared memory allocators
 - memory management following the host allocator pattern
 - host/device out-of-order and continuation tasks
-- use Vulkan as a SINGLE SOURCE backend (SPIR-V is required to implement the C++ interpreter)
+- use Vulkan & OpenCL as SINGLE SOURCE backends (SPIR-V is required to implement eventual C++ interpreter)
 - behaviour-based device scheduling and manipulation
 - branched device tasks